CS5008Fall2025/homework-speed-comparison-shihai-ops/Report.md

 1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
 You can use any resource you like to answer the question.

+  Discuss the differences of an array and a linked list.
+When would you want to use one over the other?

+  Array has Contiguous Memory.
+It stores all its elements in one single block of memory.
+Data in Array is stored next to each other.
+The pro is it is super fast to randomly access data in the array.
+The con is that is very slow to change or delete at the front. you must shift every other element one spot to the right.
+I will use an array if I need frequent random access data amd I would not use it if I need to add data at the front frequently.

+  Linkedlist stores its elements in separate nodes scattered all over memory.
+Each node holds one element and a pointer to the next node.
+It is very convenient to insert an element at the front but very slow to lookup nodes.
+It must go through all previous nodes.
+I would use LinkedList if I need to add data at the front frequently, and not use that if I need randomly access data frequently.

 2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
 Make sure to add comments on what you learned, and if you compared your solution with others.

 ## References